 Rolfe has served as TNECD commissioner since March 2017.
 Under his leadership, TNECD has increased Tennessee’s global footprint.
-During Rolfe’s tenure, he led Tennessee’s efforts in the recruitment and expansion of nearly 70 international companies that have committed to create more than 12,200 jobs.
-Representing 22 countries, these companies have invested $3.4 billion in the state.
+During Rolfe’s tenure, he has led Tennessee’s efforts in the recruitment and expansion of 100 international projects, which represent an investment of $5.3 billion and more than 16,000 job commitments in the state.

 Rolfe has more than three decades of experience in business and investment banking in Tennessee.
 Before joining TNECD, he held the position of CEO of Medical Reimbursements of America, Inc., a company that provides specialty reimbursement solutions to improve financial performance for hospitals and health systems nationwide.
 Prior to his time at MRA, Rolfe co-founded West End Holdings in 2011, a Nashville-based private equity partnership.
 He spent the first 18 years of his career as an investment banker at J.C.
 Bradford and Co.